 Food and Water to Pack for the Annapurna Base Camp Trek

 Drinking untreated water in Nepal is a sure-fire way to get sick.
 But it’s important to stay hydrated at high elevations to prevent altitude sickness.
+(It’s no joke!
+Read more about how to adjust to high altitudes.)
 You can buy treated water at a few designated safe drinking water stations.
 You can also pay a small fee for hot boiled water from teahouses (although there’s no guarantee that it has actually been at a rolling boil for long enough to kill bacteria and parasites – it might just be hot).
 Lots of people use one of these two methods on the trail and don’t get sick.

 I have a sensitive stomach and really wanted to make sure I didn’t get sick so I brought a Steripen which uses UV rays to treat the water.
 You could also bring a water filter, water treatment drops or tablets.
 Bringing your own method of water treatment or filtration gives you more flexibility so don’t have to wait until you get to a teahouse to fill up your water.